RAG fundamentals

 Copy

-Now that we have a token, we create a client, for this we need to have the huggingface_hub library installed, which we do using conda or pip
+Now that we have a token, we create a client.
+For this, we need to have the huggingface_hub library installed.
+We install it using conda or pip.

 conda install -c conda-forge huggingface_hub